Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Proposed Two-stage Iterative Algorithm

 where $\mu > 0$ is a sufficiently large penalty factor that drives particles toward feasible regions.
 If a particle violates either constraint, the resulting fitness value $\mathcal{L}(\bold{X}_q)$ is penalized accordingly, potentially reducing it below zero to discourage infeasible solutions.
 As each particle is evaluated, its personal best and the global best positions are progressively updated until convergence is achieved.
 The detailed PSO algorithm for solving problem (P2.3) is summarized in Algorithm 2.

-Based on the above analysis, the problem (P1) can be effectively solved using the proposed SCA-PSO algorithm, where the transmit beamforming matrix and the pinching position matrix are alternately optimized until reaching convergence or the maximum number of iterations.
+Based on the above analysis, the problem (P1) can be effectively solved using the proposed SCA-PSO algorithm, where the transmit beamforming matrix and the pinching position matrix are optimized in an alternating manner until convergence or the iteration limit is reached.